szczyglis-dev/py-gpt/docs/source/plugins.rst

 DALL-E 3: Image Generation (inline)
 -----------------------------------

 The plugin integrates ``DALL-E 3`` image generation with any chat mode.
 Simply enable it and request an image in Chat mode, using a standard model such as ``GPT-4``.
-The plugin does not require the ``Execute commands`` option to be enabled.
+The plugin does not require the ``+ Tools`` option to be enabled.

 **Options**